RPI-Analytics/Markdown-RPI/README.md

 ## What will I learn in this session?

-After taking this one-hour tutorial the atendee will:
+After taking this one-hour tutorial the attendee will:

-* The contexts where Markdown is used
+* Understand the contexts where Markdown is used
 * See one example classroom use-case
 * Explore and use the basic syntax of Markdown
 * (If all goes well) Develop one or two examples on your own